anon-blue/anon.blue/README.txt

-            turds turds turds mcgee turds are for you and me --- it's like icecr eam with when the poop juts out with a high pitched squeak.                   jj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjfunck you mbluefuck you blue grscreen cuck suckmy dick your letter pussy asshoeleafhasfahasowfwahfajhshfafhwhfahfwwdadwdwaf afw]pfkapfkawfjawihaiwhgw cwajdfwjnarfawa nca wkdjawna v,,,,,,,,,,,,,,,,,,,,,qqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'
+            turds turds turds mcgee turds are for you and me --- it's like icecr eam with when the poop juts out with a high pitched squeak.                   jj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjfunck you mbluefuck you blue grscreen cuck suHELLO FORIEour letter pussy asshoeleafhasfahasowfwahfajhshfafhwhfahfwwdadwdwaf afw]pfkapfkawfjawihaiwhgw cwajdfwjnarfawa nca wkdjawna v,,,,,,,,,,,,,,,,,,,,,qqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'

                                         have you ever just walked into a public restroom and crawled under the stall anxizhuanzassdas          zuiyou
-Xi zhuang ge lv xiaoause I have. ha ha ha ha ah POOOOOP!!!!!!!!! qqqqqqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq dfgqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq qq           EATING A MOUND OF SOFT POOP IS SO GRAND!!!!             qqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqdadasdas
+Xi zhuang ge lv xiao liu mang       ha ha ha ah POOOOOP!!!!!!!!! qqqqqqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq dfgqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq qq           EATING A MOUND OF SOFT POOP IS SO GRAND!!!!             qqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqdadasdas